m1820/atd/README.md

 # Ansible Demo Using Vagrant For Mac OS
-Big shoutout to Jerry @Corumj !! who collaborated with me on this project
+Big shutout to Jerry @Corumj !! who collaborated with me on this project

 Hacked Websites Demo
 (Images changed on website)